 - In the Advanced Cluster Configuration section, click the link to edit the configuration.

 Edit the configuration:

-- The contents of the Plan section describe your current cluster configuration, such as the current capacity, the node count, the installed Elasticsearch version, and so forth.
-You can manually edit the the plan to apply a new cluster configuration.
+- The contents of the Plan section describe your current configuration, such as the current capacity, the node count, the installed Elasticsearch version, and so forth.
+You can manually edit the configuration.